Your Best Days for Making a Baby

 - Sperm can live up to 6 days in your body, but your egg can only survive 12 to 24 hours.
-That's why having sex before and during ovulation is best, so that you raise the odds of the sperm and egg meeting.
+That's why having sex before and during ovulation is best.
+You’ll raise your odds of the sperm and egg meeting.

-- You can use basal body temperature (BBT) charting to figure out if you’ve ovulated, but it's not foolproof.
+- You can use basal body temperature (BBT) charting to figure out if you’ve ovulated, but it isn’t foolproof.